A good sleeping pad is imperative

 for extra insulation and cushion by placing moss,

-leaves, grass or rushs' under the shelter.
-The hollowness
+leaves, grass, tules or rushs' under the shelter.

-is availble on the ground though.
-Just remember that
+is available though.
+Just remember that the dryer

-the dryer it is, the warmer it'll be.
-Green = moisture
+it is, the warmer it'll be.
+Green = moisture = warmth

 - Do not use open cell foam only.